Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.

 The Reserva do Ibitipoca consists of 7,500 acres of hills, forests, rivers, lakes and waterfalls, just 3.5 hours from Rio.

 The main Fazendo do Engenho lodge was originally built in the 18th century and completely renovated in 2006.
-There are just eight spacious rooms overlooking a lake, and all individually decorated with local handicrafts and have ipod docks, kingsize beds, balconies and delicious underfloor heating.
+There are just 12spacious rooms across the property, overlooking a lake, and all individually decorated with local handicrafts and have ipod docks, kingsize beds, balconies and delicious underfloor heating.

 Minas Gerais state, where the hotel is located, is famed for its cuisine, and the restaurant at Ibitipoca serves meals using fresh local ingredients.
 Guests can choose to eat at several locations around the hotel, including under the branches of a magnificent jabuticabeira tree.